grammyjs/website/site/docs/guide/filter-queries.md

 ## Useful Tips

-Here are some less known features of filter queries that can come in handy.
+Here are some less-known features of filter queries that can come in handy.
 Some of them are a little advanced, so feel free to move on to [the next section](./commands.md).

 ### Chat Member Updates